rewonc/rewonc.github.io-deprecated/_drafts/2014-11-03-A-thousands-nails-and-three-threads.markdown

 categories: update
 ---

 Some time ago I came across the "Constellation" pieces by artist Kumi Yamashita.
-In case you haven't seen them, you can look at them at her [online gallery](http://www.kumiyamashita.com/constellation/).
-The portraits are marvelous to look at and incredibly intricate.
-It's wonderful how something so fluid and organic can emerge from simple mechanical components.
+In case you haven't seen them, you can see them at her [online gallery](http://www.kumiyamashita.com/constellation/).
+She crafts the pieces with a white board, thousands of small nails, and one single unbroken sewing thread.
+The portraits are marvelously intricate.
+It's wonderful how something so fluid and organic can emerge from three simple components.

-A couple weeks ago I was thinking about these portraits, and it just so happened that around the same time I had 1) been doing a fair amount of self study on graph transformation algorithms for a separate project and 2) had recently moved into a new loft apartment in Emeryville, CA with very bare, very large walls.
-As a way of challenging my understanding of the material I was learning and also furnishing my apartment, I asked myself--why not recreate something similar on my walls?
-I could just choose a photo to erect, write a small script to tell me the order I should weave, then get some nails and some thread and put it up.
-Sounds easy enough right?
+A couple weeks ago I was thinking about these portraits, and it just so happened that around the same time I had moved into a new loft apartment in Emeryville, CA with very bare, very large walls.
+As I was learning about some graph algorithms for a separate project, the idea struck me that I could write an algorithm that could calculate a path of lines and output instructions that, if followed, might allow me to craft something that approximated Yamashita's genius on my own walls.
+In other words, I could practice some computer science and furnish my apartment at the same time.

-As I was enlisting the help of a computer to do this all, moreover, I figured I'd add an extra challenge: make the portrait in color.
-As images are often represented as maps of pixels with distinct values for their red, green, and blue values, I figured that with one red, one green, and one blue thread I ought to be able to render a full color portrait.

-I might as well spoil it for you--it wasn't as easy as I thought.
-It also took a lot longer than I thought.
-But I'm quite happy with the finished product:

-I'll go into some detail about how this worked for anyone interested in doing a similar project.

-##The code

-####Specifications
+As I was enlisting the help of a computer, moreover, I figured I would spice up the challenge a bit.
+Why not try and recreate a portrait in color?
+So the challenge I put forth to myself was: given a few sewing threads of base colors, a white board, and a bunch of nails, construct a wall-sized color portrait a la Kumi Yamashita.

+This seemed like a project that would turn out to be much harder than I originally anticipated, but I decided to do it anyway.
+This post details some of the methods and the algorithm I came up with.
+The actual construction of the piece will be in a following post.

+##Specifications

+####Output

 If you are someone like the original artist, you might be able to create a piece like this from intuition, perseverance, or raw artistic ability.
-I suffer from a lack of all three, and so I wanted to write a piece of code that would specify exactly what I had to do and when so I had to make no complicated judgments while making the portrait.
+I suffer from a lack of all three, and so I wanted to write a program that would specify exactly what I had to do so I had to make no artistic decisions while creating the piece.

 More specifically, I wanted to know:

 - How many nails should I use?
 Where should I put them?
 - How much string do I need to buy?
 What thickness?
 - Where should each thread begin, and what path does it take?
-- Does the order of placing the strings matter?
+- What order should I layer the strings?
 - How long is it going to take to put this together?

 Additionally, I wanted a way to quickly visualize the result before I started.
-In other words, the code needed to include a rendering component that would approximate what the finished result would look like.
+In other words, the code needed to include a rendering component that would approximate what the finished result would look like, so I could quickly scrap it or go with something else before putting thread to board.

 ####Tools
-As I wanted to visualize the output, I figured a HTML5 canvas would probably work well.
-Rendering with d3.js is a (maybe sexier) alternative, but the canvas option is simpler and often simplier approaches work better.
-As far as image processing is concerned, we don't really need any fancy Imagemagick library wrappers.
-We just need something to convert the image to an array of RGB values, and there is a [HTML5 Canvas getImageData method](https://html.spec.whatwg.org/multipage/scripting.html#dom-context-2d-getimagedata) that does exactly that.
-Given the fact that HTML5 Canvas can do a lot of work for us, Javascript seems to be the logical choice for figuring out which lines to draw.
+Javascript & HTML5... because why not.
+HTML5 Canvas actually has some very relevant image processing methods:   [getImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#getImageData()) / [putImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#putImageData())

-####The naive approach
+##First approach

 I figured I would go with a simple, naive approach first then optimize later.
 Here's the pseudocode of what I came up with: